welldone-software/ag-grid-angular-seed/README.md

 # Then run the following to build and run the seed projects:

 * npm install
 * npm start         <- development build
-* npm build     <- production/aot build
+* npm run build     <- production/aot build